 Uses For Bitcoin Dominance Index

 Traders can use the Bitcoin Dominance Index to gain insight into the market and more specifically, the sentiment of traders.
 The price of any asset is a function of supply and demand, so the index effectively measures demand for Bitcoin relative to demand for altcoins.
+Essentially, as the BTC Dominance Index increases, the demand for BTC is robust in comparison to altcoins and stablecoins.
+Conversely, if Bitcoin's share of the total cryptocurrency market cap dwindles, it may be said that BTC demand is decreasing.

 Traders could also use the index to infer the market's risk aversion.
 At some points, Bitcoin has functioned as a safe-haven asset, serving as a strong store of value during macroeconomic turmoil.
 By functioning like digital gold, Bitcoin has drawn many investors during these difficult times.
+In fact, Bitcoin's value is typically measured in terms of the world's reserve currency and periodic safe-haven, the United States dollar (USD).

 If the value of altcoins starts plunging and Bitcoin does a far better job of holding its value, one could interpret this as meaning that investors are buying up Bitcoin in a "flight to safety."
+Given this scenario, one can quantify Bitcoin's strength versus the broader crypto environment with the BTC market dominance metric.

 One major criticism of the Bitcoin Dominance Index is that market participants could easily reduce this particular measure by creating their own coins and also holding airdrops, which is when members of the cryptocurrency and blockchain community receive free units of digital currency.